Easy Strawberry Shortcake Cupcakes

-These strawberry shortcake cupcakes are bursting with fresh strawberries and irresistible strawberry whipped cream filling!
+These easy strawberry shortcake cupcakes are bursting with fresh strawberries and irresistible strawberry whipped cream frosting as filling!
 They are a fun, personal-sized version of the classic dessert.

 The whipped cream on top is also made with fresh fruit.
 When piping the whipped cream (chantilly cream), be sure to use a large piping tip.
-Otherwise, the strawberry bits could clog the tip.
+Otherwise, the finely diced strawberry bits could clog the tip.

 One of my favorite parts of these cupcakes is the surprise filling inside.
 To fill the cupcakes with the light strawberry filling, use a small pairing knife to core out a hole in the cupcake and spoon or pipe in strawberry whipped cream.
 (Read my guide on filled cupcakes if you are new to this process.)

 - Try decorating with fresh or macerated strawberries on top!

-For another option that is still single-serving, try making mini shortcakes in cupcake liners, cutting them in half, and then layering them with whipped cream and berries.
+- For another option that is still single-serving, try making mini shortcakes in cupcake liners.
+Cut them in half, and then layer them with whipped cream and berries and/or strawberry jam.
 This version isn’t really a cupcake, but it’s just as good!